 Turpentine Oil - Overview

 Turpentine (also called spirit of turpentine, oil of turpentine, wood turpentine, gum turpentine) is a fluid obtained by the distillation of resin obtained from trees, mainly pine trees.
 It is composed of terpenes, mainly the monoterpenes alpha-pinene and beta-pinene.
-It has a potent odor similar to that of nail polish remover.
-It is sometimes known colloquially as turfs, but this more often refers to turpentine substitute (or mineral turpentine).
+Hence, it has a potent odor similar to that of nail polish remover.
+Although sometimes known colloquially as turfs, this more often refers to turpentine substitute (or mineral turpentine).

-Turpentine is not a pure substance but a complex mixture of terpenes, particularly large proportion of pinene (bicyclic monoterpenic hydrocarbon), a compound from which camphor is manufactured.
+This chemical is not a pure substance but a complex mixture of terpenes, particularly large proportion of pinene (bicyclic monoterpenic hydrocarbon), a compound from which camphor is manufactured.
 Terpene is a class of naturally occurring unsaturated hydrocarbons whose carbon skeletons are composed exclusively of isoprene C5 units (CH2=C(CH3)-CH=CH2).
 The stepwise distillation with water and carbonates yields terpenes.
 The water solubility of turpentine oil is negligible.
 But it is miscible in absolute alcohol and ether.
-It boils at about 155 – 185 C and its specific gravity is ranged from 0.86 to 088.
-It dissolves sulphur, phosphorus and resins.
-Turpentine is used chiefly as a solvent in paints, vanishes and waxes, and in making camphor, inks and other products.
+With boils at about 155 – 185 C and its specific gravity is ranged from 0.86 to 088.
+Dissolves sulphur, phosphorus and resins.
+This product is used chiefly as a solvent in paints, vanishes and waxes, and in making camphor, inks and other products.

-The two primary uses of turpentine in industry are as a solvent and as a source of materials for organic synthesis
+The two primary turpentine oil applications in industry are as a solvent and as a source of materials for organic synthesis

 Turpentine has long been used as a solvent, mixed with beeswax or with carnauba wax, to make fine furniture wax for use as a protective coating over oiled wood finishes (e.g., lemon oil).
 Turpentine is also added to many cleaning and sanitary products due to its antiseptic properties and its “clean scent”.
 It is also used as a source of raw materials in the synthesis of fragrant chemical compounds.
 As a solvent, turpentine is used for thinning oil-based paints, for producing varnishes, and as a raw material for the chemical industry.
 Its industrial use as a solvent in industrialized nations has largely been replaced by the much cheaper turpentine substitutes distilled from crude oil.